edelgrace/blog/content/post/2012-08-01-youtube-discoveries-1.md

 **[Technologic by Daft Punk][3]**

 This is definitely not a new discovery, but rather, a rediscovery.
 Daft Punk.
 Guhhh.
 The sounds this duo brings is seriously out of this world.
 It's almost hard to believe that this music wasn't made too long ago.
 I feel like I've grown up with this song.
-As for the music video&#8230; I'm reminded of Furbies that were skinned of their synthetic fur.
+As for the music video...
+I'm reminded of Furbies that were skinned of their synthetic fur.

 **[Innocence by Miku Hatsune][4]**